romasan/node-rtmp-stream/README.md

 - [ ] auto restart on fail (fix ffmpeg problems)
 - [ ] auto restart: write process.pid to file
 - [ ] auto restart: add servise with chatbot for notification
+- [ ] fit the canvas into the frame

 # web
 - [x] drawing